LF-digitala-kanaler/LFDS/content/components/web/forms/checkbox.md

 template: ComponentPage
 title: Checkbox
 intro: "Well, as Shakespeare (almost) wrote: \"What's in a name?
 That which we call a checkbox, by any other name would still check a box\".
-Your standard web component dressed in a Länsförsäkringar styling."
+We offer this feature in two versions; the web standard and a more adorned versions for primary selections."
-description: Your standard web component dressed in a Länsförsäkringar styling.
+description: We offer checkboxes in two versions; the web standard and a more adorned versions for primary selections.
 previewImage: /img/checbox.svg
 category: Forms
 componentsNavigation: